LKlinke/Prodigy/docs/source/index.rst

 ======================
-Probably Documentation
+Prodigy Documentation
 ======================

-**Probably** is a Python package for parsing, type-checking, and analyzing probabilistic programs written in the pGCL language.
+**Prodigy** is a Python package for parsing, type-checking, and analyzing probabilistic programs written in the pGCL language.

-For more information, visit `https://github.com/Philipp15b/probably <https://github.com/Philipp15b/probably>`_.
+For more information, visit `https://github.com/LKlinke/prodigy <https://github.com/LKlinke/prodigy>`_.

 Features: